-- In the RV industry, the dealer is concerned about making the sale.
+In the RV industry, the dealer is concerned about making the sale.
 The unit resides on the lot and is financed by a floor plan.
 In effect the lender is using the RV as the sole backup of payment.
 The initial sale is the primary source of the loan payment.
 In a typical sale, the unit is finance by a new lender and the floor plan lender is paid his amount related to that unit.
 The dealership is interested in getting the customer financed to complete the sale.
 Many lenders provide the conditions to the dealer for what they will allow as loans (the conditions of the customer to include their credit score, sources of earnings, personal financial status etc.).
 Sometimes lenders provide three different types or levels of loans to the dealer.
 The top notch loan is for the best customer and the lender offers no requirement for recourse back to the dealer.
 The secondary levels have higher rates for the customer but still no recourse back to the dealer.
 The third level loans have a higher interest rate but the lender only requires a certain minimum interest rate and the difference between what the lender requires and what the customer pays is called the spread.
 Most often it is less than 1% interest rate difference.
 The dealership earns this spread as the payments are made by the customer.
-So each month, a little portion of the customer’s payment is deposited into a special trust account owned by the dealership but controlled by the lender.
+Each month, a little portion of the customer’s payment is deposited into a special trust account owned by the dealership but controlled by the lender.
 If there are no problems with the customer making their payments, upon full repayment of the loan, the dealership receives the money in the special account.
 If the customer fails to make the payment, the dealership will lose the cash built up in the account and upon completing the repossession process, any unpaid balance is paid by the dealership.

-- Technology is one industry that has changed dramatically in the last twenty years.
-The problem with this industry is that the value of the purchased equipment decreases very quickly because newer technology is developed quickly and nobody is interested in the old technology within a couple of years.
+Technology is one industry that has changed dramatically in the last twenty years.
+The problem with this industry is that the value of the purchased equipment decreases very quickly because newer technology is developed rapidly and nobody is interested in the old technology within a couple of years.
 Often, technology changes around 100% in less than 18 months.
 In effect, it is almost totally new in one and half years.
 But to purchase a lot of equipment for an office, the buyer needs the loan to be financed over an extended period of time like 36 months.
 For the lender, the equipment has little value as the secondary form of payment as collateral for a loan.
-So these financing institutions require recourse on the loan from the businesses’ owners.
+These financing institutions require recourse on the loan from the businesses’ owners.
 If the owners are other businesses, then using recourse is appropriate.
 However, if the owners are individuals, then the financing institutions can use personal guarantees as a substitute for recourse.
 Essentially the personal guarantee acts as the form of recourse.

-- In farming, many farmers use the co-opt form of operations to reduce costs.
+With farming, many farmers use the co-opt form of operations to reduce costs.
 They basically share the large pieces of equipment used on farms.
 The Co-Opt purchases a large piece of equipment such as a combine and the Co-Opt allocates the loan payments to the members.
 The lender often requires the individual farms as members to sign for recourse for their respective percentage of the Co-Opt.
 Many of these farms are incorporated so the corporation signs the recourse document.
 Sometimes the lender even requires personal guarantees from the ranking members.

 Did you find the underlying thread that binds them?
 A third party is the signer of the recourse document and also benefits from the loan.
 The benefit includes making a sale, getting financing on risky collateral, or reducing the costs of operations.
 These are just some of the economic reasons to use recourse in debt.